baimingc/SafeAI-Polysync-canbus/README.md

 ## Getting Started

-This is a respiratory for the can-bus control(including throttle, steer and brake) of a kia_soul_ev used by the Safe AI Lab of Carnegie Mellon University.
-It is implemented based on https://github.com/PolySync/oscc-check.
+This is a respiratory for the can-bus control(including throttle, steer and brake) of a kia_soul_ev.
+It is implemented by the SafeAI Lab of Carnegie Mellon University based on https://github.com/PolySync/oscc-check.

 ### Compatibility